 Once the affiliate account request has been approved, the NMH staff will receive an email with registration details and information about collecting their ID Card.
 Please do not visit the ID collection points before receiving the email with registration details.
 A valid form of ID must be presented at the collection points below to obtain the KCL guest ID card.

 ID Badge Collection Points

 Once the NMH staff has collected their ID and account details, they will be able to book rooms using our online system.
 There's a charge of £8/hour for NMH staff when booking rooms.
-This fee only applies to the 2018/19 academic year and may increase in the future.

 External researchers wishing to recruit staff or students from King’s College London are required to go through the 'External Research Request' procedure.
 It should be noted that this process does not constitute ethical review of the study, rather it is a permission procedure to ensure that only ethically acceptable studies are carried out using King's College London staff/students and premises.
 Responses will not be submitted for additional ethical review.